-Nicotine Salts Vs Nicotine Shots
+Nicotine Salts Vs Nicotine Shots: What’s The Difference?

 Nicotine salts have become increasingly popular in recent years as vapers are presented with an ever-increasing choice of nicotine boosters, flavoured nic salts and regular freebase nic shots to choose from to fully customise their vaping experience.